-Developing a daily practice - Lama Yeshe invites us to use our time on the Holy Isle as an opportunity to develop a mindfulness meditation practice, traditionally known as 'calm abiding' meditation (Sanskrit: shamata; Tibetan: shinay).
-For those who are new to this practice, instruction is available, either face-to-face or online with one of the teachers associated with Samye Ling.
+Developing a daily practice - Whether you already have or wish to develop one, Lama Yeshe invites us to use our time on the Holy Isle as an opportunity to develop a mindfulness meditation practice, traditionally known as 'calm abiding' meditation (Sanskrit: shamata; Tibetan: shinay).
+For those who are new to this practice, instruction is available.
 We have a little shrine room and a daily meditation and prayer schedule and you are very welcome to take part.
 The door is always open and you are welcome to use the shrine room for your own practice outside of the regular meditation schedule.

-Community Meetings - Along with regular team meetings, fortnightly admin meetings give the community a chance to check in on matters relating to the day-to-day running of the guesthouse.
+Community Meetings - Along with regular team meetings, regular admin meetings give the community a chance to check in on matters relating to the day-to-day running of the guesthouse.